-Woman Killed by Prop Firearm on Alec Baldwin Movie Set
+Cinematographer Killed by Prop Gun Fired by Alec Baldwin

 A spokesperson for Baldwin said there was an accident on the set involving the misfire of a prop gun with blanks.

-The Santa Fe New Mexican reported Baldwin was seen Thursday outside the sheriff’s office in tears, but attempts to get comment from him were unsuccessful.
+The Santa Fe New Mexican reported the 68-year-old Baldwin was seen Thursday outside the sheriff’s office in tears, but attempts to get comment from him were unsuccessful.

-“According to investigators, it appears that the scene being filmed involved the use of a prop firearm when it was discharged,” sheriff’s spokesman Juan Rios told the Albuquerque Journal.
-“Detectives are investigating how and what type of projectile was discharged.”
+The International Cinematographers Guild confirmed that the woman fatally shot was Hutchins, a cinematographer.

+“The details are unclear at this moment, but we are working to learn more, and we support a full investigation into this tragic event,” guild president John Lindley and executive director Rebecca Rhine said in a statement.

+Hutchins, 42, was director of photography on the 2020 action film “Archenemy,” starring Joe Manganiello.
+A 2015 graduate of the American Film Institute, she was named a “rising star” by American Cinematographer in 2019.

+“I’m so sad about losing Halyna.
+And so infuriated that this could happen on a set,” said “Archenemy” director Adam Egypt Mortimer on Twitter.
+“She was a brilliant talent who was absolutely committed to art and to film.”

-Deputies responded about 2 p.m. to the movie set at the Bonanza Creek Ranch after 911 calls came in of a person being shot on set, Rios said.
+Deputies responded about 2 p.m. to the movie set at the Bonanza Creek Ranch after 911 calls came in of a person being shot on set, sheriff’s spokesman Juan Rios said.

+He said detectives were investigating how and what type of projectile was discharged.

+“This investigation remains open and active,” Rios said in a statement.
+“No charges have been filed in regard to this incident.
+Witnesses continue to be interviewed by detectives.”

 Filming for “Rust” was set to continue into early November, according to a news release from the New Mexico Film Office.